toksaitov/kernel-project/ubuntu-yakkety/Readme.md

     For each prompt, ensure that the `task_info` option is selected, save the configuration and exit.

 58. Start the kernel build process.
 A successful build will produce multiple `.deb` packages in the parent directory.
-Time the the process.
+Time the process.

         time fakeroot debian/rules binary-perarch \
                                    binary-indep   \
                                    binary-headers \
                                    binary-generic

     The compilation process can take a lot of time.
-Compiled objects can use up to 10 gigabytes of disk space.
+Compiled objects can use up to 20 gigabytes of disk space.
 The Debian build system not only builds the kernel but also packs everything into a set of installable `.deb` packages.
 All compilation errors will appear at this stage.

     To restart an unsuccessful build, fix problems in your sources and start the build system again.